ASIOP F.C.

-Akademi Sepak Bola Intinusa Olah Prima Football Club (simply known as ASIOP FC) is a Indonesian football club based in South Jakarta, Jakarta.
-The club currently competes in Liga 3.
+Akademi Sepakbola Intinusa Olah Prima Football Club (simply known as ASIOP FC) is an Indonesian football club based in South Jakarta, Jakarta.
+The club currently competes in Liga 4.

-Established in 1997, ASIOP is a club that started as a football academy club, and until now has become one of the best football academies in Indonesia, ASIOP has won several achievements in local, national and international championships.
+Established in 1997, ASIOP is a club that started as a football academy club, and until now it has become one of the best football academies in Indonesia, ASIOP has won several achievements in local, national and international championships.

 History

-Initially, ASIOP was a soccer school that was founded on 28 September 1997, with the goal of channeling a hobby or talent in football at a young age.
+Initially, ASIOP was a soccer school that was founded on 28 September 1997, with the goal of channeling a hobby or talent into football at a young age.
 ASIOP Football Academy has experienced and licensed coaching instructors with AFC B and/or C-License.
 And also assisted by licensed trainers.

 Until now, ASIOP continues to produce professional and national team players.
 Currently, there are several players produced by ASIOP, some of whom have careers in Indonesian professional league competitions and are also part of the national team, or have at any point played overseas.
-Some examples are: Andritany Ardhiyasa, Egi Melgiansyah, Adixi Lenzivio, Airlangga Sutjipto, Syamsir Alam, Taji Prasetio, Dibyo Prasetio, Fahreza Agamal, Achmad Jufriyanto, Zahra Muzdalifah, Khairul Imam Zakiri and Rendy Juliansyah.
+Some examples are: Andritany Ardhiyasa, Egi Melgiansyah, Adixi Lenzivio, Airlangga Sutjipto, Syamsir Alam, Fahreza Agamal, Achmad Jufriyanto, Billy Keraf, Zahra Muzdalifah, Khairul Imam Zakiri, and Rendy Juliansyah.